11 Expert Secrets to Stress-Free Flying This Holiday Season

 Related: Don't Fly Without These 10 Cheap Travel Accessories

 Natasha Rachel Smith, consumer affairs editor for the website TopCashBack, advocates credit-card rewards programs for snagging upgrades, free checked baggage, complimentary lounge access, and other perks.
 She says one of the best cards for this is United Airlines' MileagePlus Explorer Card (through Chase).
-Perks include free checked bags for the cardholder and a companion, priority boarding for everyone on the reservation, and two passes every year to United's airport lounges.
+Perks include free checked bags for the cardholder and a companion, and priority boarding for everyone on the reservation.